rahul-sg/HondaResearchLabs_DSC180A-Eval-Systems-Of-NextGen-LLMs/README.md

 powershell -ExecutionPolicy Bypass -File startup.ps1
 ```

-### Running the Start-Up Does the Following (You don't have to do this if you ran the startup script):
+### Running the Start-Up Script does the following (you don't have to do this if you ran the startup script):

 #### Create environment
 ```bash